ccswbs/web-components/src/components/uofg-modal/readme.md

 # uofg-modal

-This is a utility component This is a utility component, and is meant to be styled by the developer using it.
+This is a utility component, and is meant to be styled by the developer using it.
 It makes it simpler to make accessible and animated modal content in your pages.

 ## Usage